-Furthermore, the Company examines, from time to time, additional options to expand its segments of activity in other fields of business which are synergetic or related to the Company's business as additional growth engines, while taking advantage of market conditions and/or crisis conditions in leading, cash generating target companies.
-In this context, in 2019, it made an initial investment, as well as follow-on investments which were made in the Report Period, in Compass, which engages in the field of data centers, and also decided to enter the hotel industry and purchased the Mount Zion hotel.
-For further details, see Sections 12.1 and 12.2 of this Chapter A.
+Furthermore, the Company examines, from time to time, additional options for expansion of its operating segments by other operating segments that are synergetic with or close to the Company's business, as additional growth drivers, while taking advantage of market situations and/or crisis conditions in leading, cash generating target companies.
+In this context, it decided in 2019 to enter the hospitality industry and acquired the Mount Zion Hotel, and also acquired land in Tel Aviv is set out in Section 1.3.3 of this Chapter A.

-In the Report Period, the Company continued to operate the longstanding senior home "Palace Tel Aviv", which it purchased in 2015, the senior home "Palace Ra'anana" (formerly Ahuzat Bayit Ra'anana), which was purchased in 2016, the senior home in Modi'in, and began occupancy of the senior home in Lehavim, and is acting for the construction of another senior home in Rishon Lezion.
+In the Report Period, the Company continued to operate "Palace Tel Aviv", the longstanding senior home it purchased in 2015, the "Palace Ra'anana" senior home (formerly Ahuzat Bayit Ra'anana) that was purchased in 2016, the Modi'in senior home, and residents moved into the senior home in Lehavim, and it is also acting for the construction of another senior home in Rishon LeZion.
 The Company aspires to continue developing the senior housing business and to create a significant portfolio with national presence and a 4-5 star finishing standard.
 In the Report Period, the Company continued to examine various ventures for the construction of new senior homes, identification of suitable land and purchase of existing senior homes, aiming to be a leading player in the senior housing market, both in terms of the number of residential units offered to residents and in terms of the standard of the services provided.